Event organisation and safety

-- Risk Assessments (particularly if you are using Council land)
+- risk assessments (particularly if you are using land owned by us)

-- If you are expecting large numbers of people attending the event, you may need to put together a traffic management plan
+- a traffic management plan (if you are expecting large numbers of people attending the event)

-The Council's Licensing Officers can advise you on what applications you might need to make.
+Our Licensing Team can advise you on what applications you might need to make.

 Health and safety